 By Lucie Wade, Leeds Beckett University

 Reformatory and Industrial schools were Victorian and early Edwardian institutions, which were established as a response to a perceived increase in juvenile crime.
 The schools operated from the 1850s until 1933, after which the two types of school were merged under the Approved Schools Act.
 While some of these schools left little archival material behind, some have amazingly complete records, and should be considered by anyone who wants to find out more about their criminal ancestors.
-This blog post will discuss what the reformatory and industrial schools were and how they operated, and will also provide a little bit of information about the kind of records schools left behind and how you might be able to use them in your own research.

 So, what were Reformatory schools and Industrial schools?
 Both types of school began as a philanthropic effort in the nineteenth century, and aimed to deal with the perceived problem of juvenile delinquency, as well as provide relief for destitute children.
 Both of these types of institution became subject to governmental legislation from the 1850s on, but still remained voluntary institutions.
 Both girls and boys could be committed to reformatory and industrial schools, and the institutions were usually single sex, although there were many more schools in operation for boys than there were for girls.
 Initially, it was the reformatory school which was intended to cater for delinquent children, and the industrial school for the destitute; although as the century went on legislation was passed which meant that the lines between the two institutions became increasingly blurred.